');

 About Dunn, NC

-Dunn is a small community in North Carolina with a population of 8,512 residents.
-The median household income is $47,310 per year, which is below the national average.
-The median age in Dunn is 44.4 years.
+Dunn is a small town located in North Carolina with a population of 8,512 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $47,310 per year, which is 37% below the national median of $75,149.
+The median age of 44.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Dunn, NC